-4. These Guidelines apply to all banks, bank and trust companies and credit unions incorporated in The Bahamas (collectively referred to as "supervised financial institutions") and licensed or registered by The Central Bank of The Bahamas.
+- 4. These Guidelines apply to all banks and bank and trust companies incorporated in The Bahamas (collectively referred to as SFIs) and licensed or registered by the Central Bank of The Bahamas.
 These Guidelines do not apply to pure and nominee trust companies, branches of foreign banks, restricted banks and/or trust companies or managed branches.
-These Guidelines do not alter the minimum capital requirements for SFIs outlined in the General Information and Guidelines for Licence Applications for Banks and/or Trust Companies.

-- 5. These Guidelines are to be read in conjunction with the: - (a) The Bahamas Capital Regulations, 2020 ("the Capital Regulations") - (b) The Bahamas Cooperative Credit Unions Regulations, 2015 - (c) Guidelines for the Internal Capital Adequacy Assessment Process for Licensees - (d) Guidelines for the Management of Operational Risk - (e) Guidelines for the Management of Market Risk
+These Guidelines do not alter the minimum capital requirements for SFIs outlined in the General Information and Guidelines for Licence Applications for Banks and/or Trust Companies. - 5.
+These Guidelines are to be read in conjunction with the: - (a) The Bahamas Capital Regulations, 2022 ("the Capital Regulations") - (b) Guidelines for the Internal Capital Adequacy Assessment Process for Licensees - (c) Guidelines for the Management of Operational Risk - (d) Guidelines for the Management of Market Risk